stburke-cmu/burke-samantha-portfolio/final_project_SamanthaBurke.md

       * Minimal waste
       * Zero-emission
   1. Call to Action
+      * Raise awareness
-      * Raise awareness.
-Education is Key - where are we headed?
+      * Education is Key - where are we headed?
 Consider Nuclear Energy

 # Initial Sketches
 * Bar graph of public opinion on energy sources